ISAC-GROUP/AFFC-DepGuard/README.md

 This is the PyTorch implementation of ***DepGuard*** for depression recognition and episodes monitoring.

 Yufei Zhang, Shuo Jin, Wenting Kuang, Yuda Zheng, Qifeng Song, Changhe Fan, Yongpan Zou, Victor C. M. Leung, Kaishun Wu.
-"DepGuard: Depression Recognition and Episode Monitoring System with A Ubiquitous Wrist-worn Device", accepted as a regular paper in ***IEEE Transactions on Mobile Computing***.
+"DepGuard: Depression Recognition and Episode Monitoring System with A Ubiquitous Wrist-worn Device", just accepted as a regular paper in ***IEEE Transactions on Mobile Computing***.